Kokopelli-Interfaces/kokopelli-interfaces.github.io/static/markdown/emergem.md

 # The Emergem
-> make music
+> make music & stay alive

 > The Emergem is a suite of instruments for the live creating and perfecting of music.

 <img align='middle' src='user-problem.png'/>

 > Similar to a Digital Audio Workstation, the Emergem allows one to capture and emerge audio signals to compose a song.
-The difference is that it is an *instrument* not a computer workstation - it provides a workflow based in live-creation, without sacrificing a means to perfect the music.
+The difference is that it is an instrument not a computer workstation.

+> It provides a workflow for the music creator which is based in live-creation, without sacrificing a means to perfect the music.

 > The core of the Emergem is the Hearth module, and the rest of the modules expand this one.